digitalrebar/doc/development/contributing/contributing-docs.rst

 Contributing Docs
 -----------------

-As always, please, follow the basic git setup to start, :ref:`contrib_basic`.
+As always, please follow the basic git setup to start: :ref:`contrib_basic`.

 Edit Documentation
 ~~~~~~~~~~~~~~~~~~

 We *love* Docs changes!

-Docs may be edited directly from a fork on Github, and therefore do not require local clones!
-Changes can be directly installed by sending a pull request using Github where they will be approved and then added.
+Docs may be edited directly from a fork on Github and therefore do not require local clones!
+Changes can be directly installed by sending a pull request using Github in which they await approval before being added.
 This method is great for simple changes; however, more complex changes require more examination and thought.

 Cross References